 Sampling and rearing design

 We conducted three consecutive years of experiments, from 2021 to 2023, in France.
 Live Agrilus were caught using two methods.
 First, we used green multi-funnel traps (ChemTica Internacional, San Jose, Costa Rica) with twelve fluon-coated funnels.
 These traps are commonly used to sample Agrilinae (Rassati et al., 2019; Le Souchu et al., 2024).
 From June 23 to August 06 in 2021 and from May 09 to July 27 in 2022, respectively six and eight traps were set at the University of Orléans (Longitude: 47.85 N, Latitude: 1.94 E; WGS 84, DDD), and four and six traps at the INRAE site of Ardon (47.83 N, 1.91 E).
 These two sites are separated by 2.6 km.
 Selected forest patches in these areas were dominated by Quercus robur (L.) and Quercus petraea (Matt.)
 Liebl.
 A fresh oak leaf was placed in each collector to provide food and support to trapped insects, and no preservative liquid was used in order to keep them alive.
 Traps were hung among the lower branches in the canopy (i.e., approximately 15 m above the ground), to capture adults after their emergence, during their search for a mate or a suitable host.
 No lure was added to the traps and the collectors were emptied every morning during weekdays.
 Additionally, we captured A. hyperici on H. perforatum and oak borers on oak logs using a sweep net.
 In 2022, A. hyperici were sampled in three locations, at Saint-Denis-en-Val (47.89 N, 1.98 E) on June 26 and 28, at the University of Orléans on July 04, and at the INRAE site of Ardon on July 06.
 In 2023, we similarly captured A. hyperici in Vouzon (47.64 N, 2.05 E) on June 16.
 The same day, several specimens of oak borers were captured in a log deposit nearby (47.65 N, 2.01 E).
-All combined, the oak-associated species caught were: Agrilus angustulus (Illiger), Agrilus graminis Kiesenwetter, Agrilus hastulifer (Ratzeburg), Agrilus laticornis (Illiger), A. sulcicollis, C. undatus, Meliboeus fulgidicollis (P.H.
-Lucas); and species specialised in others hosts (indicated between parentheses) were: Agrilus graecus Obenberger (Viscum spp.), Agrilus olivicolor Kiesenwetter (Carpinus spp.), A. viridis.
-(Fagus spp.) and A. hyperici (H. perforatum).
-All individuals are listed in the Supplementary Table S1.
+All combined, the oak-associated species caught were: Agrilus angustulus (Illiger), Agrilus graminis Kiesenwetter, Agrilus hastulifer (Ratzeburg), Agrilus laticornis (Illiger), Agrilus sulcicollis Lacordaire, C. undatus, Meliboeus fulgidicollis (P.H.
+Lucas); and species specialised in others hosts (indicated between parentheses) were: Agrilus graecus Obenberger (Viscum spp.), Agrilus olivicolor Kiesenwetter (Carpinus spp.), A. viridis (Fagus spp.) and A. hyperici (H. perforatum).
+All individuals are listed in the supplementary table S1.

 Live Agrilinae collected were maintained in the INRAE site of Ardon, in a climatic chamber (Galli GTEST-CL-0700) at a 12:8-hour cycle of 25:20 °C ± 0.2 °C with 2-hour gradients between both phases, 16:8-hour L:D photoperiod using three LED spots (Lédis, 3.5 W, 300 lumens, 4500 K), and 60 % ± 5 % relative humidity (warm phase and photophase were centred on solar midday, 2 pm local time).
 Each insect was put in an individual plastic vial capped with wet cotton to allow ventilation and provide a water source.
 Since species were determined only after death, all vials but those containing A. hyperici (which were known in advance due to the different sampling method) were supplied with a fresh oak leaf renewed every two days, whereas vials containing A. hyperici were supplied with fresh H. perforatum leaves.